sosandroid/Code39-barcode-FPDF/README.md

 Code39-barcode-FPDF
 ===================

-PHP class to draw Code39 bar codes in PDF files using FPDF library This class supports both standard and extended Code 39 barcodes.
+PHP class to draw Code39 bar codes in PDF files using FPDF library.
+This class supports both standard and extended Code 39 barcodes.
 The extended mode provides access to the full ASCII range (from 0 to 127).
 The class also gives the possibility to add a checksum.

 ## Usage